JourneyJ012/yaRSSa/readme.md

 ## Todo (closely ordered to when it comes out)

+- allow removal of feeds from the site
+- mark items as read
 - fix the end of the last feed and the start of the first feed from showing up on the same line
 - fix Apostrophe's appearing as `â€™s`
 - make specific errors for every problem (est: march)